 Still, I wanted to know more of my own.
 I wanted to know where the Spanish came from and how it played into the French and German ancestry.
 I’d been considering buying a DNA test, especially once I learned that much of my family came through Canada many years ago, but it wasn’t until I covered the Disney-Pixar movie, Coco, at a press junket that I took the next step.
 I spoke with the Ancestry.com staff, who shared some new tips and gave me a complimentary DNA kit.
 I love the movie Coco and that press junket was full of all things amazing, but that DNA kit was burning a whole in my bag and I couldn’t wait to get home and spit in the tube.

 While there is French and German in my DNA and family tree, it’s a much small percentage than I’d always been told.
-They were heavily outweighed by British and Spanish.
+They were heavily outweighed by Scottish, Irish, British and Spanish.
 The Spanish was not a surprise, though the percentage was higher than I’d thought.
 But British?
 Who knew?
-I had ZERO clue Another surprise was a percentage of Jewish ancestry as well as Caucasus.
-Embarrassingly enough, I had to look that one up.
+I had ZERO clue Another surprise was a percentage of Algerian and North African ancestry.
 Because of this test, I now watch the news at night in an entirely different light.

 Those feelings all had me really surprised.
 DNA isn’t some fly-by-night experiment.
 It’s used on a regular basis to solve crimes.
 DNA helps diagnose diseases, help cure illnesses and match donors.
 How could it be viewed so negatively?
 “I don’t believe that, there’s no way we’re <insert nationality.>” I am the first person to state that while I don’t believe everything piece of scientific evidence as 100% truth, DNA’s kind of a proven thing.

 I know someone that won’t acknowledge her results at all for a similar reason, as though it will upset the memory of her parents.
 I respect her feelings but I’d like to think that while I know my parents may not have been thrilled about some of the results, they’d have at least left me alone to have my own feelings.
 I can’t imagine feeling some way just because my mom or dad does, especially as an adult.
 I’d like to think that my ancestors way back when would be glad to know that their lineage isn’t being ignored, that it’s valuable.
-If you’ve seen Coco, you’ll understand: no one wants to be forgotten.
+If you’ve seen Coco, you’ll understand: no one wants to be forgotten, and Ancestry DNA results are one way you can bring your family ancestry and history to life for future generations.

 A new friend and I were just speaking yesterday and she had hers run.
 While it didn’t yield anything exciting or new for her, she did then have her daughter’s run, but because she wasn’t 100% confident that it was going to be unbiased, she sent her daughter’s test in with a different name and address.
 Guess what happened?
 Match!